xai4space/meteors/docs/quickstart.md

 **Remember**, when providing data to the model, make sure it is in the final format that the model expects, without the batch dimension.
 The `HSI` object will handle the rest.
 We also recommend providing the image data channel orientation, height, width, and the number of channels in the format `(CHW)`.
 For example:

-- Channel orientation: C
+- Number of channels: C
 - Height: H
 - Width: W
-- Number of channels: C

 ## 🔍 Explanation Methods